↓

 .Many thanks to Mark T Bitner Photography for the great images

-Video was taken of the entire banuet, and we hope to post it soon.
+Video was taken of the entire banuet, which is on our YouTube channel here.

 2023 Awards Banquet: Come Join Us Feb 21st